 Perhaps most notorious were the angry judges who followed Dish's recent dispute with Cablevision/AMC after Dish signed a 15-year deal to carry the Voom networks, a lineup of 21 little-watched HD channels like Kung Fu HD and Movie Fest HD, had resigned.
 In the early days of the trial, Dish was sanctioned for "bad faith" or "gross negligence" in destroying internal company emails.
 A visibly angry New York Supreme Court Justice Richard Lowe later threatened to launch an investigation if Dish's documents were not released.
 The lawsuit got so ugly that Dish manager Carolyn Crawford punched the opposing attorney's father on her way out of the courtroom.
 She later apologized in open court.

 Dish continues to be combative at every turn.
 The Federal Trade Commission and the Department of Justice are jointly pursuing a lawsuit against the company for allegedly violating the Rules of telemarketing by making unsolicited calls to millions of consumers.
-Dish also takes every opportunity to tout its Hopper as the tech product so great that broadcasters don't want anyone to hear about it (even as they tell judges that the Hopper isn't that different from other DVRs).
+Dish also takes every opportunity to tout its Hopper as the tech product that's so great that broadcasters don't want anyone to hear about it (even when they tell judges that the Hopper isn't that different from other DVRs).

 Some legal observers believe Dish will succeed in court.
 In November, a federal judge declined to issue an injunction to stop the hopper, saying Fox has a steep road ahead in arguing that Dish committed copyright infringement and breached its contracts with the network.
 However, the judge was not entirely convinced of the legality of Dish's scheme, and some lawyers believe the networks will ultimately prevail.
 "I think a court will side with the broadcasters because of the economics, although a new [legal] Test has to be developed, as this does not meet the usual standards," says Bryan Sullivan of Early Sullivan.